Twinklebear/Twinklebear.github.io/_posts/2015-12-16-rendering-an-animation-in-rust.md

 due to some of my jobs starting a bit later than other ones.
 The total wall time (sum of all nodes) is 2772 hours (16.5 weeks!), on average rendering took about 46.2 hours per node (wall time).
 The total CPU time (sum of all nodes) was 56853 hours (6.486 years!).
-Without using these clusters I don't think I would have been able to render in 1080p, just due to how long it would have taken.
+Without using these clusters I don't think I would have been able to render in such high quality, just due to how long it would have taken.
 I definitely need to spend some more time improving the performance of tray\_rust.

+# Next Time

+Although tray\_rust didn't support distributed rendering when I rendered this scene I've just recently implemented it, which is what we'll take a look at in the next post.
+As a quick teaser we'll see how to divide work for a single frame between multiple nodes, properly handle nodes reporting multiple frames at different times and how to read results from multiple nodes on one thread using [mio](https://github.com/carllerche/mio) for asynchronous I/O.